 If you’re debating staying in Kinsale in Cork, you’ve landed in the right place.

-Kinsale is a small fishing village, not far from Cork City and what it lacks in physical size, it more than makes up for in personality.
+Kinsale is one of the most beautiful towns in Cork, and what it lacks in physical size, it more than makes up for in personality.

 Known as the gourmet capital of Ireland, home to numerous intriguing attractions, and surrounded by stunning natural beauty, there’s little wonder it’s an ever-popular destination for tourists and locals alike.

 In this guide, we’ll take a look at what makes Kinsale such an amazing place to visit and why you might just want to call it home!